avihai-1993/WebProjects/wordSearch/readme.md

 This task is really good because it combines recursion, use and synchronization of Internet technologies, use of data structures, separation between logic and display

+if it will find the sequence it  will paint it in green if not it will do nothing

 ##### working example of finding a sequence

 ![](workingExampleOffindingASeq.png)